infor-cloud/xtendm3/docs/documentation/api-specification/method-api.md

 ```

 ### setReturnValue
 The method sets the return value inside an overriden method.
-It depends of the value type inside the method.
 <br>
 Example: